goktugoner23/AllinOne/README.md

   - Firebase Storage for binary data
   - Firebase Authentication for user identity
   - Firebase Crashlytics for error reporting
+- **Custom Components**:
+  - ColorPickerView for interactive color selection
+  - DrawingView for canvas-based drawing functionality
+  - KnifeText for rich text editing
 - **Third-Party Libraries**:
   - Glide for image loading and caching
   - MPAndroidChart for data visualization
   - Timber for enhanced logging
   - PhotoView for image interaction
-  - KnifeText for rich text editing

 ## Firebase Setup